Best Known For

 Answer questions and see how you rank against other players.Play Now

 Firth received his first Emmy nomination for his role in the HBO film, Conspiracy, in 2001.
 Riding off the wave of success over the last couple of years, he continued to appear in a string of mainstream movies, including the popular Love Actually (2003), Bridget Jones: The Edge of Reason (2004), Mamma Mia!
 (2008) and A Christmas Carol (2009).
-In his most critically-acclaimed role yet, Colin Firth starred in 2009's A Single Man.
+In 2009, Firth starred as George in A Single Man.
 The film, led by first-time director Tom Ford, earned many accolades.
-Firth was also recognized with Academy Award, Golden Globe and Screen Actors Guild nominations.
+Firth was also recognized with Oscar, Golden Globe and Screen Actors Guild nominations.

-On June 21, 1997, Colin Firth married director Livia Giuggioli.
+Firth married director Livia Giuggioli on June 21, 1997.
 The couple resides in Chiswick, London, with their two sons, Luca (2001) and Mateo (2003).
 Firth has a third son, William, from a previous relationship with actress Meg Tilly.

 © 2013 A+E Networks.
 All rights reserved.

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Your Friends' Connections

 Included In These Groups

 Best Actor Oscar Winners 64 people in this group